 - Did you add any required settings for your ESP to the ANYMAIL dict in your settings.py?
-(E.g., "SENDGRID API KEY" for SendGrid.)
-See Supported ESPs. - Did you add 'anymail' to the list of INSTALLED_APPS in settings.py? - Are you using a valid from address?
+(E.g., "SENDGRID_API_KEY" for SendGrid.)
+Check the instructions for the ESP you're using under Supported ESPs. - Did you add 'anymail' to the list of INSTALLED_APPS in settings.py? - Are you using a valid from address?
 Django's default is "webmaster@localhost", which most ESPs reject.
 Either specify the from_email explicitly on every message you send, or add DEFAULT_FROM_EMAIL to your settings.py.